chiche-ds/30-Day-Terraform-challenge-/README.md

 - Follow us on [LinkedIn](https://www.linkedin.com/company/hashicorp-user-group-yaounde/) for updates and announcements.

 ## 📧 Contact Us
-- If you have any questions or need help, feel free to reach out to us through the LinkedIn page or open an issue in this repository.
+- If you have any questions or need help, feel free to post them in the discussion forum.

 Let's conquer Terraform together! 🌟